sonnyp/JSON8/packages/merge-patch/CONTRIBUTING.md

 JSON8 is written in ES5 for optimization concerns while test are written in ES6 and are transpiled on the fly.

 1. ```npm install eslint mocha babel -g```
-2. Edit the files in lib/, make sure to adopt the same coding style and include
+2. Edit the files, make sure to adopt the same coding style
 3. Run ```npm test``` to execute unit tests and check syntax
 4. Add unit test for your modifications
 5. Submit a pull request